Interactions Dashboard¶

 You can add up to 5 clauses.

-The interactions that fulfill the criteria selected in the clauses are displayed.
+The interactions that fulfill the criteria selected in the clauses appear.

 Edit Filter¶